Alan Jones (talkback host): Sexual assault allegations and arrest

+In the wake of his arrest and the charges, Australian media figures weighed in, with Peta Credlin alleging unfair treatment, Andrew Bolt opining that "this could be one of the greatest falls from grace we have seen", and James Packer saying "Alan Jones is my friend and he is entitled to the presumption of innocence."
+Openly gay media personality Josh Szeps, who had worked as a junior producer on Jones' radio program, claimed that Jones had made unwanted advances towards him on several occasions, including attempts at sexual touching and kissing which were routinely rebuffed by Szeps, and that Jones had promoted him to a senior producer position "implausibly fast", likening the experience to a "casting couch".
+However, Szeps defended Jones, describing him as a "fiery, poetic, operatic whirlwind of a man" and the alleged incidents as "playful" and "excessively romantic".

+On 7 March 2025, Jones was charged with an additional count of assault with act of indecency relating to an 11th complainant, taking his charges to a total of 35 offences.
+On 16 September 2025, he was charged with nine additional indecent assault charges, taking the total to 44 offences.

 Personal life

 Jones has never been married and has no children.
 He resides in Sydney.
 In 2003, Jones purchased a 27-hectare property in Fitzroy Falls for $2.3 million.
 It was sold by Jones in 2022.
 In 2017, Jones purchased an apartment in Circular Quay for $10.5 million.
-In 2021, he bought a riverfront house in Southport, Queensland for $12.25 million.
+In 2021, he bought a riverfront house in Southport, Queensland, for $12.25 million.

 Health issues

 In July 2008, Jones underwent surgery for prostate cancer.
 In December 2008, he had surgery to remove a benign brain tumour.
 Jones had back surgery and neck operations in November 2016 which caused him to be off-air for four months.
 In November 2018, Jones was hospitalised for severe back pain and again was off-air.
 He underwent back surgery again in November 2022.

 Jonestown

 Jonestown: The Power and the Myth of Alan Jones (Allen & Unwin) is an unauthorised biography of Jones by Australian journalist Chris Masters.
 Masters began Jonestown in 2002 after profiling Jones for an episode of the current affairs program Four Corners.
+Originally slated for publication by ABC Enterprises, it was controversially dropped, citing fears of financial losses.

-The book won the Australian Book Industry Awards, Australian Biography of the Year 2007.
-It reported on Jones' term as Senior English Master at The King's School, Parramatta and an incident in London in 1988 for which charges were ultimately dropped.
+Among other details of Jones' career, it reported on his term as Senior English Master at The King's School, Parramatta, and an incident in London in 1988 where he was arrested and charged for outraging public decency in London's public toilets, charges that were ultimately dropped.

+The book won the Australian Book Industry Awards' Australian Biography of the Year 2007.